Armagedoom/speedreading/README.md

-You can visit this self-hosted script here:
+You can visit this mobile friendly self-hosted script here:

 http://armagedoomutils.sytes.net/speedreading/